Almudena Cathedral

 A Cathedral for the Capital

 Soon after King Philips II made Madrid the capital of Spain in 1561, he wanted a cathedral for his new capital.
-Partly due to political turbulences and strong opposition by the powerful archdiocese of the then larger city Toledo, the construction was constantly postponed.
-Finally in 1868 a congregation devoted to Virgin Almudena, the female patron saint of Madrid, received the permission from the archdiocese in Toledo to construct a new church dedicated to the patron saint.
+Partly due to political turbulence and strong opposition by the powerful archdiocese of the then larger city of Toledo, the construction was constantly postponed.

 Construction